sergiolemus/lesson-management/README.md

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

+To learn more about Typescript, take a look at the following resources:

+- [Typescript Documentation](https://www.typescriptlang.org/docs/handbook/intro.html) - learn about Typescript features and API.
+- [Typescript Playground](https://www.typescriptlang.org/play/) - an interactive IDE for Typescript learning.

 To learn more about Drizzle ORM, take a look at the following resources: